 Why is Rolls-Royce insurance so expensive?

-Rolls-Royce insurance is expensive due to extreme vehicle values ($400,000-$1,000,000+), bespoke hand-crafted interiors that are very costly to repair, specialist repair requirements, powerful engines, and the overall cost of replacing or repairing a vehicle of this calibre.
+Extreme vehicle values ($500,000-$1,200,000+), bespoke interiors, specialist repair requirements, and the cost of repairing a vehicle of this calibre drive high premiums.

 Should I get agreed value for my Rolls-Royce?

-Does chauffeur use affect my Rolls-Royce insurance?
+Does chauffeur use affect my insurance?

 Where can Rolls-Royces be serviced in Australia?

 Disclaimer: The information on this page is for general informational purposes only and does not constitute financial advice.
-While we strive for accuracy, insurance products, pricing, and terms change regularly.
-Always verify details directly with the insurer before making any decisions.
+All estimates are indicative and based on publicly available data.
+Always verify details directly with the insurer or broker before making any decisions.
 If you need personalised advice, consider consulting a licensed financial adviser.
-For more information, visit the Financial Markets Authority (FMA).
+For more information, visit MoneySmart.gov.au.
+Insurers are regulated by ASIC and APRA.

 Compare Rolls-Royce Insurance Estimates Now